 You can invest in a mutual fund scheme as per your needs or goals.

 For short term savings along with better returns, there are liquid funds.
-For wealth creation, you can invest in equity based mutual funds.
+You can invest in equity based mutual funds for wealth creation over the long-term.
 For tax savings along with capital appreciation, there are tax saver mutual funds allowing lumpsum investment or in installments through equity linked savings scheme or ELSS.

 Mutual Funds Risks